Views - View Configuration

 Kanban View

 A visual, card-based interface for managing workflow-oriented content.
-Cards can be dragged between columns and organized by any taxonomy.
+Post type cards can be dragged between columns, while external sources render the same board structure without write actions.

 Learn more about Kanban View →